-OPTION 4 - Incorporate the modelled coastal inundation area as a coastal inundation high hazard overlay in the Proposed District Plan
+OPTION 4 - Incorporate the modelled coastal inundation area for Rakaia Huts into the coastal inundation overlay in the Proposed District Plan

-Option 4 would see the coastal inundation area identified in the screening assessment included in the PDP as a coastal high hazard overlay, with associated provisions to limit development in the area.
+Option 4 would see the coastal inundation area identified in the new report included in the PDP as part of the coastal inundation overlay, with associated provisions to limit development in the area.

-As noted above, the RPS requires the PDP to include objectives, policies and methods to give effect to RPS Policy 11.3.1 - avoidance of inappropriate development in high hazard areas.
+As noted above, the CRPS requires the PDP to include objectives, policies and methods to give effect to CRPS Policy 11.3.1 - avoidance of inappropriate development in high hazard areas.
 At a national level, Policy 25 of the NZCPS seeks to avoid increasing the risk of social, environmental and economic harm from coastal hazards in areas potentially affected within the next 100 years, including avoiding redevelopment or land use change that would increase the risk of adverse effects from coastal hazards.

 The NZCPS takes a fairly precautionary approach, in requiring activities to be managed within areas that are only potentially affected - a high level of certainty is not required.
-Option 4 would give effect to the NZCPS and the RPS.
+Option 4 would give effect to the NZCPS and the CRPS, and be consistent with the approach that DPC has already decided to take in the Rural Zone.